 Watch: World Cup winning moment is a reminder of sport’s magic, says Tendulkar after Laureus award

-Another feather was added to Sachin Tendulkar’s crown on Monday in Berlin as the iconic images of him being lifted on the shoulders of his teammates after their World Cup triumph at home in 2011 was voted the Laureus best sporting moment in the last 20 years.
+Former Australian skipper Steve Waugh handed the trophy for the best sporting moment from 2000 to 2020 to Tendulkar on Monday.

-And the Indian legend said that it was a reminder of the magic that sport can bring to our lives.
+Another feather was added to Sachin Tendulkar’s crown on Monday in Berlin, Germany as the iconic images of him being lifted on the shoulders of his teammates after their World Cup triumph at home in 2011 was voted the Laureus best sporting moment in the last 20 years, PTI reported.

-Tendulkar, competing in his sixth and last World Cup, finally realised his life-long dream when skipper Mahendra Singh Dhoni hit Sri Lankan pacer Nuwan Kulasekara out of the park for a winning six.
-Dhoni finished it off in style, and Indian cricketers celebrated the win with class.
+Tendulkar, competing in his sixth and last World Cup, finally realised his lifelong dream when skipper Mahendra Singh Dhoni hit Sri Lankan pacer Nuwan Kulasekara out of the park for a winning six.
+Dhoni finished it off in style, and Indian cricketers celebrated the win.

-Former Australian skipper Steve Waugh handed the trophy to Tendulkar after tennis legend Bros Becker announced the winner at a glittering ceremony.
+Former Australian skipper Steve Waugh handed the trophy to Tendulkar on Monday after tennis legend Bros Becker announced the winner at a glittering ceremony.

 Becker then asked Tendulkar to share the emotions he felt at that time and the Indian legend put in perspective how important it was for him to hold that trophy.